Omnistac/zedux/docs/guides/optimizingPerformance.md

 A well-structured store hierarchy will naturally be very performant.

-## Inducers
+## Inducers and `store.setState()`

 > Don't use this method as a performance optimization unless you're positive you need it. #prematureoptimization.

-[Inducers](/docs/types/Inducer.md) have the unique capability of updating any piece of the store in O(1) time.
+[Inducers](/docs/types/Inducer.md) and `store.setState()` have the unique capability of updating any piece of the store in O(1) time.
 A normal action dispatched to the store is passed through the entire reducer hierarchy to calculate the new state.
 While this is almost never a big deal, it is an O(n) algorithm.

-Inducers can be used to circumvent the reducer hierarchy in most situations.
-Use sparingly.
+Inducers and `store.setState()` can be used to circumvent the reducer hierarchy.
+Use sparingly &ndash; standards are there for a reason.

 Note that this optimization is only possible in stores that are not composed of other stores.
-When a store is composed of another store, Zedux still passes the special [hydrate action](/docs/api/actionTypes.md#hydrate) through the reducer layer in order to persist the inducer's imposed state to child stores.
+When a store is composed of another store, Zedux still shuttles the special [partial hydrate action](/docs/api/actionTypes.md#partialhydrate) through the reducer layer in order to persist the inducer's imposed state to child stores.
 Of course, a store will eventually be reached that has no child stores.
 That store will still update in O(1) time.

 ## The SKIP_* meta types